Lonewolfenrir/FunSec/README.md

 This will create a directory called ps_scan.
 You must move this directory into the bin directory of this script.

+#### GNU Parallel ####

+To use the option '-p' of the script, GNU Parallel must be installed.
+Using GNU Parallel speeds up the pipeline by executing the programs in parallel.
+This program should be in the repositories of your Linux system.

 ## Usage ##

 This script only works with FASTA format files.

-The headers of the sequences should also be similar to Uniprot or GenBank ID for example: sp|A7F996|3DHQ_SCLS1 or OJD28591.1.

 ```
-./SecPipe.sh -[OPTION] [ARGUMENT]
+./FunSec.sh -[OPTION] [ARGUMENT]
 ```

 ## Options ##

 ```
+-d,		Input directory (for multiple files).
--i,		Input directory.
+-f,		Input file.
 -o,		Output directory.
--h,		Displays help message.
+-h,		Displays this message.
 -w,		Threshold number for the program WolfPsort 0.2.
-Must be in the range of 1-30, the default value is 17.
+Must be in the range 1-30.
+The default value is 17.
+-p,		Runs the script in parallel, which makes it faster.
+GNU Parallel must be installed.
 -v,		Displays version.

-Both options -i and -o must be specified.
+The options -d or -f and -o and their respective arguments must be specified.
 ```

 ## Citation ##

+Please cite this script as well as all the programs that are used in this script including GNU Parallel, if the option -p was used.
+Thank you!

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.238855.svg)](https://doi.org/10.5281/zenodo.238855)